Byers Softball Complex: More Than Just A Game

 About the Writer

-Courtney works with the Experience Division of South Bend’s Venues Parks & Arts (VPA) as the communication coordinator, serving to develop and implement creative communication strategies – both internal and external – with the division’s marketing team.
+Courtney works with the Experience Division of South Bend’s Venues Parks & Arts (VPA) as the Communications Coordinator, serving to develop and implement creative communication strategies – both internal and external – with the division’s marketing team.
 Born and raised in South Bend, Courtney is finishing her last year at Indiana University South Bend (IUSB), earning her undergraduate degree in mass communications with a concentration in public relations.
-Courtney is a published writer, academic tutor, web editor/social media director, and previously director of Academic Success and president of PanHellenic Council at IUSB.
+Courtney is a published writer, academic tutor and manages e-media for IUSB's The Preface.